-PURPOSE.
+1. PURPOSE.

 This 1987 Stock Option Plan (the "Plan") is intended to increase incentive and to encourage stock ownership on the part of nonemployee directors of American Building Maintenance Industries, Inc. (the "Company") and selected key employees of the Company or of other corporations which are or become subsidiaries of the Company, and other individuals whose efforts may aid the Company.
-It is also the purpose of the Plan to provide such employees and other individuals with a proprietary interest, or to increase their proprietary interest, in the Company and its subsidiaries, and to encourage them to remain in the employ of the Company or its subsidiaries.
+It is also the purpose of the Plan to provide such employees and other individuals with a proprietary interest, or to increase their proprietary interest, in the Company or its subsidiaries.
 It is intended that certain options granted pursuant to the Plan shall constitute incentive stock options within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), and that certain other options granted pursuant to the Plan shall not constitute incentive stock options ("nonqualified stock options").